The £100k Tax Trap: How to Avoid Paying 60% Tax in 2025-26

 - A £1 raise can cost you £0.60 (plus 2% NI = 62p total!)

-Which means the system punishes career progression at exactly the point where professionals often have families, mortgages, and the highest financial pressures.
+The result?
+A system that punishes career progression at exactly the point where professionals often have families, mortgages, and the highest financial pressures.
+You finally get that promotion—and HMRC takes 60p of every extra pound.

 5 Legal Ways to Avoid the Trap